Redefine Success

 PCT waste consists of spinning waste, mill waste, cutting waste, and deadstock.
 Muddle Art envisions significantly reducing the waste that is being downcycled or ending up in a landfill due to the fragmented and unorganized nature of the value chain.
 Through their enterprise, the founders are streamlining the supply chain for PCT waste and enabling aggregated input for small recyclers and upcyclers.

-Dignified Work
+Dignified work

 While the challenges Muddle Art faces are similar to the other enterprises, textile waste requires more knowledge than other kinds of waste when it comes to sorting, which makes its collectors more vulnerable in a loose system.